-Valuation technique Significant unobservable inputs Relationship between significant unobservable inputs and fair value Financial assets at fair value through other comprehensive income equity investments without an active market Comparable listed companies approach Equity value multiplier (as of December 31, 2022 and December 31, 2021 2.07%~ 5.85% and 3.22%~ 3.28%, respectively) Market liquidity discount rate (December 31, 2022 and December 31, 2021 were both 28%, respectively) The higher the multiplier, the higher the fair value The higher the lack of market liquidity, the lower the fair value
+Item Valuation technique Significant unobservable inputs Relationship between significant unobservable inputs and fair value Financial assets at fair value through other comprehensive income equity investments without an active market Comparable listed companies approach Equity value multiplier (as of December 31, 2023 and December 31, 2022 were 2.10%~8.24% and 2.07%~5.85%, respectively) Market liquidity discount rate (December 31, 2023 and December 31, 2022 were all 15.70%~30%) The higher the multiplier, the higher the fair value The higher the lack of market liquidity, the lower the fair value

-- (d) The fair value of the Group's financial instruments that use Level 3 inputs to measure fair value was based on the price of the third party.
-The Group did not disclose quantified information and sensitivity analysis on significant unobservable inputs because the unobservable inputs used in fair value measurement were not established by the Group. - (e) As of December 31, 2022 and 2021, there has been no transfer at fair value level.
+- (f) The fair value of the Group's financial instruments that use Level 3 inputs to measure fair value was based on the price of the third party.
+The Group did not disclose quantified information and sensitivity analysis on significant unobservable inputs because the unobservable inputs used in fair value measurement were not established by the Group. - (g) As of December 31, 2023 and 2022, there has been no transfer at fair value level.